upgradeQ/libre-macros/README.md

 # Essential stuff

 ## hotkeys usage
-There are 2 types of hotkeys
+There are 2 types of hotkeys<br/>
-First, can be found in settings with prefixed `0;` - it will execute code in text area Second, prefixed with `1;`, `2;`, `3;` - it will mutate `t.pressed`, `t.pressed2`, `t.pressed3` states
+First, can be found in settings with prefixed `0;` - it will execute code in text area<br/>
+Second, prefixed with `1;`, `2;`, `3;` - it will mutate `t.pressed`, `t.pressed2`, `t.pressed3` states

 ## snippets